Our main development environment is Linux but the programs can be deployed on Linux, flavours of Unix such as MacOS, and MS-Windows using WSL2.

 - D compiler

-- A C compiler
+- Make and a C compiler

 - GNU compiler is a good option and comes standard on most systems.